 Note: Cash runway guidance into Q4 2023 assumes development activities for VYN201 in nonsegmental vitiligo and continued advancement of VYN202, based on current estimates.
 Refer to slide 2 "Forward Looking Statements" for description of risks and uncertainties regarding the future expectations, plans and prospects of VYNE.
 Subject to adequate levels of funding.

-1. List included is illustrative and not exhaustive and subject to exercise of option and completion of requisite pre-clinical evaluations.
-VYNE currently anticipates exercising its exclusive option with respect to VYN202 prior to its expiration on April 30, 2023
+1. List included is illustrative and not exhaustive and subject to completion of requisite pre-clinical evaluations.